1nj3ct10n/Red-Team-Adventures/README.md

 # Red-Team-Adventures

-This repo will contain some cool stuff that I have used in Red Team engagements.
+This repo will contain some cool stuff that I have used (or will utilize) in Red Team engagements.
 \
 \
 \